Prosody (linguistics): Stress

-These cues to stress are not equally powerful.
-Cruttenden, for example, writes "Perceptual experiments have clearly shown that, in English at any rate, the three features (pitch, length and loudness) form a scale of importance in bringing syllables into prominence, pitch being the most efficacious, and loudness the least so".
+Some of these cues are more powerful or prominent than others.
+Alan Cruttenden, for example, writes "Perceptual experiments have clearly shown that, in English at any rate, the three features (pitch, length and loudness) form a scale of importance in bringing syllables into prominence, pitch being the most efficacious, and loudness the least so".

 When pitch prominence is the major factor, the resulting prominence is often called accent rather than stress.

 There is considerable variation from language to language concerning the role of stress in identifying words or in interpreting grammar and syntax.

 Tempo

 Rhythm

 Although rhythm is not a prosodic variable in the way that pitch or loudness are, it is usual to treat a language's characteristic rhythm as a part of its prosodic phonology.
 It has often been asserted that languages exhibit regularity in the timing of successive units of speech, a regularity referred to as isochrony, and that every language may be assigned one of three rhythmical types: stress-timed (where the durations of the intervals between stressed syllables is relatively constant), syllable-timed (where the durations of successive syllables are relatively constant) and mora-timed (where the durations of successive morae are relatively constant).
 As explained in the isochrony article, this claim has not been supported by scientific evidence.